anggars/personalify/README.md

 The project has evolved significantly from its initial Docker-only deployment to support **both containerized and standalone Python environments**.
 For local development, users can choose between running the entire stack via Docker Compose (including local databases) or running FastAPI standalone using Miniconda/Anaconda/venv with cloud-hosted databases (Neon, MongoDB Atlas, Upstash).
 This flexibility allows developers to work in their preferred environment without compromising functionality.

 In production, Personalify is deployed as a **serverless application on Vercel**, leveraging managed cloud databases for reliability and scalability.
-The integration of **Cloudflare Workers** as a proxy layer enables seamless lyrics fetching from Genius API, overcoming CORS restrictions inherent in serverless environments.
+The implementation of a robust scraping mechanism enables seamless lyrics fetching from **Genius API**, overcoming restrictions inherent in serverless environments.
 The **Hugging Face API** powers NLP-based emotion analysis, providing users with actionable insights into the mood and vibe of their music.

 During development, several technical challenges were successfully overcome, from synchronizing non-homogeneous data between Spotify API and relational table structures, to configuring hostnames between Docker containers so they can connect to each other, to implementing proxy solutions for third-party API restrictions.
 These challenges resulted in practical learning about technology selection, cache management, serverless deployment strategies, and efficient data integration from different sources.